gabri-aero/gabri-aero/README.md

 - 👋 Hi, I’m @gabri-aero
 - 👀 I’m interested in engineering and science, specially everything to do with space and that stuff. 🚀🛰️
-- 🖥️ I’m currently learning Python, Matlab and C++.
-Also I am focusing on computer graphics and physics simulations.
+- ⭐ I focus on developing simulations on diverse fields: CFD, orbit mechanics, structures...
+- 🖥️ The main programming languages I use for my simulations are Python, C++ and MATLAB.

 <!---
 gabri-aero/gabri-aero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.